Season's greetings: You can keep learning with TIAH over Christmas, but please note all enquiries will be picked up on January 5.

 - Precision breeding

-And while these innovations are already present, the study shows these will play a growing part in the evolution of agriculture and horticulture.
+While these innovations are already present, the study shows that they will play a growing part in the evolution of agriculture and horticulture.

 Read more about the findings of the study by downloading the executive summary of the report.